Brother 2: Possible sequel

 After the release of Brother 2, Balabanov said in an interview that he refused to film a third film, believing that the story of Danila Bagrov had outlived its usefulness, and it was necessary to move in a new direction.
 Bodrov later took up directing and was not interested in reprising the role.
 However, he did not completely rule out the possibility.

 Yet later on he hinted at a possible third part while answering a comment on the official Brother website which suggested to "send Danila to the Second Chechen War and kill him".
 Apparently in 2002 he released War where Bodrov played a supporting role of Captain Medvedev.

 In 2001, Bodrov directed a criminal drama entitled Sisters which was compared by critics to Balabanov's dilogy.
 Bodrov himself appeared in an episodic role of a nameless New Russian — according to Bodrov himself, a cameo of his Bagrov character.

 In 2014, Viktor Sukhorukov announced his desire to make Brother 3 and dedicate it to the memory of Balabanov and Bodrov.
 He said that he had long planned the sequel and was full of ideas for the new story which had been rejected by Balabanov during his lifetime, including Viktor being broken out of an American prison by Mexicans and returning to St. Petersburg in an oil trawler.

 In 2019, it was reported in Russian media that musician and showman Stanislav Baretsky was planning to shoot Brother 3 with a completely new crew and cast, including ex-prisoners.
 This caused a negative reaction from fans, Bodrov's relatives, Viktor Sukhorukov, Irina Saltykova, and CTB producer Sergei Selyanov who stated that his company would never give film rights to Baretsky and that they might sue Baretsky at one point.

 In 2021, Valery Pereverzev began filming Brother 3.
 Despite the name, it is not related with Balabanov's films.
 In June 2022, Pereverzev said that Baretsky's idea turned out to be a "dastardly fake" that got out of control, which confused many about who was making the film.
 In response, in November 2023, Baretsky criticized Pereverzev's film idea, saying that it was impossible to film the third part of the brother without the participation of Bodrov.
 At the same time, Baretsky noted that he further plans to film Zhmurki 2, and did not further mention his idea for Brother 3.

 Legacy

+Since its release in 2000, Brother 2 has developed a cult following among Russian-speaking audiences and has been embraced by elements of the extreme right in Russia.

 The video game Cyberpunk 2077 contains direct references to the film; namely, Bagrov's monologue in Mennis's office.